Qhronology logo

 • visualization of quantum circuit diagrams

 Qhronology is written entirely in the Python programming language.
 Being high-level, dynamically type-checked, and interpreted (at least within the context of its CPython reference implementation), Python is well-suited for building an accessible framework that emphasizes interactivity and scriptability.
 Additionally, like any popular language, it has both an extensive standard library and a plethora of powerful community packages available to it.
-Qhronology is built around features from two such packages: the canonical SymPy and NumPy projects.
+Qhronology is built around features from two such packages: the eminent SymPy and NumPy projects.
 In particular, the package greatly leverages the symbolic and linear algebra capabilities of the former, and so aims to have a deep compatibility with SymPy and its matrix objects.
-It is therefore hoped that users who possess experience with these projects find Qhronology’s interface both familiar and intuitive.
+It is therefore hoped that users who possess experience with these projects find Qhronology’s interface to be intuitive.

 Note